 Package theft is preventable.
-By using the tips offered above, you can help youself and retailers stay safe from porch pirates.
-Remember that if you don’t report it, it will never be resolved.
+By using the tips offered above, you can help yourself and retailers stay safe from porch pirates.
+Remember that if you don’t report it, the issue of stolen packages may never be resolved.

 It is best to report all package thefts so that together, our critical mass can force retailers, mail handlers and authorities to do more to keep our packages and neighborhoods safe.

-Did you find this helpful?
+Did you find our article on what to do when someone steals your mail helpful?
 Please share it on Pinterest!
+Thank you!